domagoj-bosnjak/SynthAortaDemo/README.md

 The final dataset will be made available post-publication, on the repository of the Graz University of Technology.

 # Examples
-The code currently contains one .msh example of a mesh, which can be viewed with the open source tool [GMSH](https://gmsh.info/).
+The code currently contains 100 .txt examples of meshes, with separately save points and connectivity matrix.
+This is due to the fact that the same connectivity matrix is used in all examples.
+Additionally, one `.msh` example of a mesh, which can be viewed with the open source tool [GMSH](https://gmsh.info/).
+The code below provides a way to extract the 100 examples to MATLAB, or to .msh afterwards.

 # Usage
 In order to manipulate other meshes, use the two functions provided in the Code folder.